Pablo Guede: Málaga

 On 2 April 2022, Guede replaced sacked Natxo González at the helm of former side Málaga.
 He was himself dismissed on 20 September, after a poor start of the new season.

 Puebla

-On December 2, 2024 Club Puebla hired Pablo to be their new director of football.
-During his tenure, Puebla played 24 matches under his leadership.

-He accumulated 3 wins, 3 draws, and 17 losses during this period.
+On 2 December 2024, Club Puebla hired Guede to be their new manager.
+During his tenure, Puebla played 24 matches under his leadership, with three wins, three draws, and 17 losses during this period.

-This results in an average of 0.75 points per game (PPG) during his time at Puebla FC.

-His overall performance was characterized by a lack of positive results, ultimately leading to his departure from the club.
-Despite his team's ability to retain possession, he inspired them to do very little with it.
-He was relieved of duties on August 16, 2025 after a home loss to Atletico de San Luis in a match that was controversial due to a prematch shooting nearby.

-His management record included a particularly heavy loss to Tigres UANL (7-0) just days before his sacking, a home defeat to Atleti de San Luis (0-2) the night of his sacking, and a poor showing in the 2025 Liga MX Apertura, where Puebla finished 15th in the standings.
+Guede was relieved of duties on 16 August 2025, after a home loss to Atlético de San Luis in a match that was controversial due to a prematch shooting nearby.
+His management record included a particularly heavy loss to Tigres UANL (7–0) just days before his sacking and a poor showing in the 2025 Liga MX Apertura, where Puebla finished 15th in the standings.

+Alianza Lima

+On 12 December 2025, Guede was confirmed as manager of Alianza Lima in Peru for the upcoming season.